You probably don’t remember Monty Python’s Flying Circus.

 It turns out the person isn’t interested in any further dialogue.
 Perhaps it was a student simply looking for research information.
 Either way, set the Lead Status to Closed.
-You don’t necessarily delete the Lead from the database, but no further action is anticipated.
+No further action is anticipated, although you don’t necessarily delete the Lead from the database.

 The Lead is a definite maybe